daisuke834/MachineLearning_exercise/MNIST/README.md

 ### Lerning Condition
 * number of features: 28x28 = 784
 * number of training sets: 42000
-* number of training sets: 14000
+* number of validation sets: 14000
 * number of test sets: 14000
 * number of hidden node: 1024
 * dropout: 0.5